dayvonjersen/taglib-php/README.md

 ## <a id="taglib">TagLib Class</a>
-Just a container for these:
+Really just a container for these:

 ## <a id="taglib-constants">Predefined Constants</a>